 A Telling Shift and Other Omissions

 But matters of biological science are a mere fraction of a fraction of the story about the openings and insights in this burgeoning research world I’ve entered.
 In putting the pieces of the research narrative together, I’ve noticed a common denominator regularly missing like the piece of an equation needed for a measurable and meaningful solution.
-A guiding assumption often seems to me to be at work - one you could liken to an expectation of numbers, apart from mathematics, to function as more than mere artifacts on display for viewing purposes only - infinitely colored, shaped and organized this or that way, but to no real affect.
+A guiding assumption often seems to me to be at work - one you could liken to an expectation of numbers, apart from mathematics, to function as more than mere artifacts on display for viewing purposes only - infinitely colored, shaped and organized this or that way, but to no discernible affect.

 Simple Math